 Of course, every distro out there was a new distro at some point, so it does not mean that you should never try anything new either.
 But be cautious, and watch out for the above points.

-Finally, nothing is “designed for everyone”.
+Finally, nothing is “made for everyone”.
 This is not specific to Solus as this kind of claim is seen in many places.
 If it’s made for everyone, it’s actually made for no one, because inside everyone, there’s a bunch of very different people with very different use cases and there’s not always going to be a good overlap when it comes to a Venn diagram of those needs.
 Solus did not support KDE officially, so it was not for KDE users.
-Solus did not support the installation of CUDA, so it was not for people who wanted to do GPU rendering in Blender or machine learning on their Nvidia machine.
+Solus did not support the installation of CUDA, so it was not for people who wanted to do GPU rendering or machine learning on their Nvidia machine.
 Solus did not support tons of software requested by their end users, so it was not for people who wanted to have more flexibility and a wider choice of software.

 In the end they actually made choices, and did not meet many needs that were out there.